marouenbg/VFFVA/README.md

 	You can use run `outputSmallModelTable.m` in `lib` directory with the pre-computed result files.

 	You can obtain your own benchmarking results through calling:
-	- `smallModelsAnalysisFFVA_A.sh`: runs fastFVA on small models and saves analysis time only.
+	- `smallModelsAnalysisFFVA_A.sh`: runs FFVA on small models and saves analysis time only.
-	- `smallModelsAnalysisFFVA_LA.sh`: runs fastFVA on small models and saves loading and analysis time.
+	- `smallModelsAnalysisFFVA_LA.sh`: runs FFVA on small models and saves loading and analysis time.
-	- `smallModelsAnalysisVFFVA_LA.sh`: runs veryfastFVA on small models and saves loading and analysis time.
+	- `smallModelsAnalysisVFFVA_LA.sh`: runs VFFVA on small models and saves loading and analysis time.

 2. Figure2: (Running times of large models: Recon2 and E_Matrix).

 	You can run the first section of `statTest.m` in `lib` directory to plot the figure with pre-computed results.

 	To recompute the benchamarking results, please run:
-	- `largeModelsAnalysisFFVA_LA.sh`: runs fastFVA on large models and saves loading and analysis time.
+	- `largeModelsAnalysisFFVA_LA.sh`: runs FFVA on large models and saves loading and analysis time.
-	- `largeModelsAnalysisVFFVA_LA.sh`: runs veryfastFVA on large models and saves loading and analysis time.
+	- `largeModelsAnalysisVFFVA_LA.sh`: runs VFFVA on large models and saves loading and analysis time.

 3. Figure3: (Running times of E_Matrix_coupled).

 	In the following section, please set `OMP_PROC_BIND=TRUE`.
 	You can run the second section of `statTest.m` in `lib` directory to plot the figure with pre-computed results.

 	To recompute the benchmarking results, please run:
-	- `EmatrixCoupledAnalysisFFVA_LA.sh`: runs fastFVA on E_Matrix_coupled model and saves loading and analysis time.
+	- `EmatrixCoupledAnalysisFFVA_LA.sh`: runs FFVA on E_Matrix_coupled model and saves loading and analysis time.
-	- `EmatrixCoupledAnalysisVFFVA_LA.sh`: runs veryfastFVA on E_Matrix_coupled model and saves loading and analysis time.
+	- `EmatrixCoupledAnalysisVFFVA_LA.sh`: runs VFFVA on E_Matrix_coupled model and saves loading and analysis time.